Click Boom!

-"Click Boom!" is a song by Italian singer Rose Villain.
-It was released on 7 February 2024 by Warner Music Italy as the second single from her sophomore album Radio Sakura.
+"Click Boom!" is a song co-written and recorded by Italian singer Rose Villain.
+It was released on 7 February 2024 by Warner Music Italy as the second single from her sophomore studio album Radio Sakura.

-The song was Rose Villain's entry for the Sanremo Music Festival 2024, the 74th edition of Italy's musical festival that doubles also as a selection of the act for the Eurovision Song Contest, where it placed 23rd out of 30 in the grand final.
+The song served as Villain's entry for the Sanremo Music Festival 2024, the 74th edition of Italy's musical festival that doubles also as a selection of the act for the Eurovision Song Contest, where it placed 23rd out of 30 in the final rank.

 Music video

 The music video for "Click Boom!", directed by Andrea Folino, was released on the same day via Rose Villain's YouTube channel.